 Wing-1 of ERD is headed by an Additional Secretary.
-He has to supervise the following three branches: (1) America Branch and (2) Japan Branch
+He has to supervise the following two branches: (1) America Branch and (2) Japan Branch

 The wing is mainly responsible for Aid coordination and resource mobilization from three major bilateral development partners of Bangladesh namely Japan, USA and Canada.
 In addition, the wing is responsible for dealing with issues relating to external economic policies.